-3. The geographic scope of rights in non-inherently distinctive marks.
-If the senior user's unregistered mark is a non-inherently distinctive mark with secondary meaning, then the geographic scope of the senior's rights are limited to the area in which the mark possesses secondary meaning.
-A junior user will be enjoined from using the mark only if the senior user had established secondary meaning in the junior user's area of use by the time the junior user first adopted the mark.
+3. The geographic scope of rights in unregistered non-inherently distinctive marks.
+If the senior user's unregistered mark is a non-inherently distinctive mark, then the geographic scope of the senior's rights are limited to the area in which the mark possesses secondary meaning.
+A junior user will be enjoined from using the mark only in areas in which the senior user has already established secondary meaning at the time the junior user first adopts the mark in those areas.
 See, e.g., Katz Drug Co. v.
 Katz, 188 F.2d 696 (8th Cir.
 1951).
+More generally, competitors using unregistered confusingly-similar descriptive marks may end up in a "race to secondary meaning," MCCARTHY § 26:25, in which each competitor seeks to be the first to establish secondary meaning-and thus exclusive rights-in the descriptive term in any particular area where the competitors are competing.